Particular/docs.particular.net/nservicebus/logging/serilog.md

  * `ProcessingEndpoint` will be the current [endpoint name](/nservicebus/endpoints/specify-endpoint-name.md).
  * `MessageId` will be the value of the [MessageId header](/nservicebus/messaging/headers.md#messaging-interaction-headers-nservicebus-messageid).
- * `MessageType` will be the the message type [FullName](https://docs.microsoft.com/de-de/dotnet/api/system.type.fullname) extracted from the [EnclosedMessageTypes header](/nservicebus/messaging/headers.md#serialization-headers-nservicebus-enclosedmessagetypes). `UnknownMessageType` will be used if no header exists.
+ * `MessageType` will be the message type [FullName](https://docs.microsoft.com/de-de/dotnet/api/system.type.fullname) extracted from the [EnclosedMessageTypes header](/nservicebus/messaging/headers.md#serialization-headers-nservicebus-enclosedmessagetypes). `UnknownMessageType` will be used if no header exists.
  * `CorrelationId` will be the value of the [CorrelationId header](/nservicebus/messaging/headers.md#messaging-interaction-headers-nservicebus-correlationid) if it exists.
  * `ConversationId` will be the value of the [ConversationId header](/nservicebus/messaging/headers.md#messaging-interaction-headers-nservicebus-conversationid) if it exists.